kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

   kind: 'conference' as const
 }

-// Dynamically update types
-// lookup type
-type EventKind = TechEvent['kind']

-// mapped type (keys to be generated automatically and mapped to a TechEvent list) type GroupedEvents = {
-  [Kind in EventKind]: TechEvent[]
-}

 // `keyof` extracts the keys from an object type into a union type type GroupProperties = keyof GroupedEvents